 HP, also known as Hewlett-Packard, is an American company founded in 1939.
 As one of the oldest tech companies in the world, HP has produced a wide range of products encompassing everything from calculators and personal digital assistants to scanners, printers, desktop computers, and laptops.
 These days, they make many laptops, including budget-friendly Chromebooks, premium thin and lights, and high-end workstations.
 They have a broad lineup of popular brands like ENVY, Spectre, Pavilion, EliteBook, ZBook, Victus, and OMEN.
 While their premium models offer outstanding user experiences and exceptional build quality, their budget laptops aren't as well-built or as feature-rich as their competitors.

 There's a fingerprint sensor and facial recognition camera for added security and quick logins, which is great if you don't like typing in your password in public spaces.
-Battery life is excellent at around ten to eleven hours of light use, and you can charge the laptop over USB-C, giving you the freedom to use a wide range of compatible chargers.
-Port selection is also decent, including one USB-A and two USB-C/Thunderbolt 4s, so you can transfer files quickly and connect multiple peripherals and external displays.
+Its battery life is excellent at around 10 to 11 hours of light use, and you can charge the laptop over USB-C, giving you the freedom to use a wide range of compatible chargers.
+Its port selection is also decent, including one USB-A and two USB-C/Thunderbolt 4s, so you can transfer files quickly and connect multiple peripherals and external displays.
 Finally, there's support for the latest Wi-Fi 7 standard; you'll need a compatible router to take full advantage of this feature.
-If you want to upgrade your router, we've got you covered—check out our recommendations for the best Wi-Fi routers.
+You can get this laptop directly from HP if you have trouble finding elsewhere, and if you want to upgrade your router, check out our recommendations for the best Wi-Fi routers.

-Get the HP ZBook Power G11 A (2024) if you're looking for the best workstation laptop we've tested by HP.
+If you're looking for a workstation laptop for tasks like 3D modeling or simulations, check out the HP ZBook Power G11 A (2024).
 A major strength of this laptop is the sheer range of configurable options; you can easily scale the hardware up or down depending on your needs and budget.
 To that end, it's configurable with AMD 8040-series CPUs, and you can get it with just the integrated graphics or paired with an NVIDIA RTX Ada Generation Laptop GPU, up to an RTX 3000.
-There are also multiple display options available; most are FHD+ display options (with or without touch input), but there's also a 120Hz QHD+ display option with 100% sRGB coverage if you need something for SDR color-critical work.
-Other nice-to-have features include a full-size keyboard with a Numpad and a 1440p IR webcam for quick logins.
+Multiple display options are available; most are FHD+ display options (with or without touch input), but there's also a 120Hz QHD+ display option with 100% sRGB coverage if you need something for SDR color-critical work.
+Other nice-to-have features include a full-size keyboard with a numpad and a 1440p IR webcam for quick logins.

 HP has many laptop lineups ranging from cheap Chromebooks to premium workstations.